PumpMagic/PumpMagic.github.io/_posts/2017-01-18-alien-animatronic.md

 # Documents

-Interested in creating your own animatronic?
-Feel free to reach out to me.

 - [Parts list][link-parts-list]
 - [Firmware][link-firmware]

 # Lessons Learned

 - Don't be afraid to use adhesives like hot glue and thread locker, especially for one-off projects such as this.
 At first I tried making the mask mount using entirely removable fasteners like keps nuts and lock washers.
-Only after this failed several times did I resort to more permanent adhesives - and they worked first try.
+Only after this failed several times did I resort to more permanent adhesives.. and they worked first try.
-- Don't take part mounting for granted!
-Mounting everything took me the most time out of anything in this project.
+- Don't take mounting for granted!
+That took more time than anything else in this project.

 # Where to Go from Here

 It was rewarding building something that felt alive and brought people enjoyment.
-Or gave them the heebie jeebies...
+Or gave them the heebie jeebies.
 I'll take that too.

 I'd like to play around with animatronics some more, and have already gotten some 16 gauge aluminum to do so.

 **See you next Halloween!**